Where to Donate Books in Melbourne

 How to Donate Books

 If you have books you don’t need, you can drop them off at the library.
-They’re looking for book donations to support education and are happy to accept any books in good condition.
+They accept book donations to support education and appreciate good-quality books.

 The New International Bookshop